Continuous-time Markov-switching GARCH Process with Robust and Efficient State Path and Volatility Estimation

-The CROPS procedure in Algorithm \ref{alg:crops} was applied to estimate the COMS-GARCH model in each simulation setting in each repetition.
-The priors on $\bs\theta$ and $\eta$ are proportional to a constant.
-The MAP estimates of $(\Theta,\bs\eta)$ from their conditional posterior distributions were obtained directly through an optimizer rather than using a Monte Carlo-based sampling approach.
-The number of iterations was set at 1000 and the convergence of the CROPS procedure was examined by visual inspection of the trace plots on the MAP estimates of $(\Theta, \bs\eta)$, and the logarithm of the joint posterior distribution of $(\Theta,\bs\eta,\bs\sigma^2,S)$.
-The number of paths $m$ sampled for path optimization in each iteration was set at 6.
-Similar to Simulation 1, we used $t=i,\ldots,\min\{i+b,n\}$ with $b=20$ when calculating the posterior probability in Eqn (\ref{eqn:fs}) on the sub-TS generated by the Bernoulli NI, to save on computational time.
+Algorithm \ref{alg:reSAVE} was applied to fit the COMS-GARCH model to each simulated TS in each simulation setting.
+The number of iterations was set at 2,000 and the number of sampled paths $m$ was set at 6.
+Per proposition \ref{prop:ensemble}, we used $b=20$ observations $\tilde{Y}_i,\ldots, \tilde{Y}_{\min\{i+b,n\}}$ instead of the whole TS $\tilde{Y}$ when sampling $s_i$ from its full conditional posterior probability in each sub-TS to further save computational time.
+Non-informative flat priors were imposed on $\bs\theta$ and $\eta$.
+The MAP estimates of $(\Theta,\bs\eta)$ in each iteration were obtained directly via an optimizer.
+The convergence of the algorithm was assessed by visual inspection of the trace plots on the MAP estimates of $(\Theta, \bs\eta)$ and the logarithm of the joint posterior distribution of $(\Theta,\bs\eta,\bs\sigma^2,S)$.
+The benchmark method MS-GARCH(1, 1) was fitted to the TS data using R package \texttt{MSGARCH}.
+Since the MS-GARCH model assumes evenly-space TS data, we first applied linear interpolation to each simulated TS to obtain the equally spaced TS data before the fitting the model.

-The prediction on volatility and the identified optimal path from one repetition at $\zeta=10, c_1=0.1, \eta_{12}=\eta_{21}=0.1$ for $p= (0, 0.01)$ are depicted in Figure \ref{fig:SIM2RUN}.
-With $p=0.01$, the accuracy in state and volatility prediction is higher than with $p=0$ with no Bernoulli NI -- the estimated volatility is closer to the the true volatility and the predicted states overlap with the true states more often.
+First, to illustrate the effects of the Bernoulli NI (with $b=20$) and the multiple path sampling scheme ($m=6$) in accelerating the convergence of the reSAVE procedure for estimating the MAP of the state path and volatilities, we compared the following three settings on convergence: 1) $m=6$ with Bernoulli NI at $p=0.02$ ($m=6,p=0.02$); 2) $m=6$ without Bernoulli NI ($m=6,p=0$); 3) $m=1$ (single path sampling) without Bernoulli NI ($m=1,p=0$).
+The results from 4 simulation scenarios are presented in Figure \ref{fig:SIM3convergene}.